qor/validations/README.md

 # Validations

-Validations is a [GORM](https://github.com/jinzhu/gorm) extension, used to validate models when creating, updating
+Validations is used to validate [GORM-backend](https://github.com/jinzhu/gorm) models when creating, updating

 ### Register GORM Callbacks

-It is using [GORM](https://github.com/jinzhu/gorm)'s callbacks to handle validations, so you need to register callbacks to gorm DB first, do it like:
+Validations is using [GORM](https://github.com/jinzhu/gorm) callbacks to handle validations, so you need to register callbacks first:

 ```go
 import (